 Subject Source: Library of Congress Subject Headings

-Scope and Contents Papers, 1769-1912, including letters, 1861-1874, written to David A. Bucher, dentist of Shade Gap, Huntingdon County, Pa. and later, of Bridgewater, Rockingham County, Va.
-The letters are from relatives and friends in Bridgewater, Va., Martinsburg, W. Va., Hancock, Md., Orbisonia, Carlisle, McConnellsburg, Gettysburg and Round Grove, Pa. and Polk City, Iowa.
+Scope and Contents Papers, 1769-1912, including letters, 1861-1874, written to David A. Bucher, dentist of Shade Gap, Huntingdon County, Pennsylvania and later, of Bridgewater, Rockingham County, Virginiaa.
+The letters are from relatives and friends in Bridgewater, Virginia, Martinsburg, West Virginia, Hancock, Maryland, Orbisonia, Carlisle, McConnellsburg, Gettysburg and Round Grove, Pennsylvania and Polk City, Iowa.
 One letter concerns the Battle of Gettysburg.
-Collection also includes legal documents; voting list, 1789; delinquent tax...
+Collection also includes legal...

 Scope and Contents Chiefly business correspondence and receipts, 1890-1920, of members of the Bucktrout and Braithwaite families of Williamsburg, Va.
 Among the correspondents are Hypolite Repiton, R. W. Bucktrout, D. Braithwaite, Richard M. Bucktrout and James Braithwaite.
 Descriptions of selected accessions: Acc.
 1995.25: Bucktrout-Braithwaite Papers including copy of "Family Sites and the Restoration of Williamsburg" and an account of Christmas wedding of Delia Bucktrout to William...

 Scope and Contents Martin Parks Burks was the deputy sheriff of Bedford County, Virginia.
 Chiefly accounts, receipts, and business letters of Martin P. Burks, 1798-1866, including records while he was deputy sheriff of Bedford County, Virginia.